-Members of the Council, including Vice-Presidents are company directors for the purposes of the Companies Act 2006 and Trustees for the purposes of the Charities Act 2011.
+Members of the Council, including the President and Vice-Presidents are company directors for the purposes of the Companies Act 2006 and Trustees for the purposes of the Charities Act 2011.
 The following served as members of the Council during the year:

-Dame Penelope Keith D.B.E., D.L.
-(President)
+Dame Penelope Keith D.B.E., D.L. (term completed 24.02.22)